 Focus for Grades 8-10

-Placement into academic courses which will fully prepare students for college admission.
+- Placement into academic courses which fully prepare our students for college admission.

-Identification of academic strengths and weaknesses, resulting in intervention plans which will challenge students to build on their strengths and improve areas of weakness.
+- Identification of academic strengths and weaknesses and creation of intervention plans to challenge our students to build on their strengths and improve areas of weakness.

-PSAT testing for diagnostic purposes and to prepare students for college admission testing.
+- PSAT testing for diagnostic purposes and to prepare our students for college admission testing.

 Focus for Grade 11

-Developing a plan for summer vacation so that juniors will be prepared for the college application process when they return in the fall as seniors.
+- Developing a plan for summer vacation to prepare juniors for college application process when they return in the fall as seniors.

 Focus for Grade 12

-Taking the initiative for the process, with support from parents and counseling staff.
+- Taking the initiative for the admissions process, with support from parents and College Lab counseling staff.